Mathieu-Desrochers/Linux-Notebook/procedures/self-hosting.md

     192.168.1.102   b8:27:eb:cb:c2:cf       (Unknown)
     ...

-Get the IP address on the line showing b8:27.
+Note the IP address for the MAC address starting with b8:27.
 This is the pi's current address on your network.

 Connecting to the pi